 As we have often said on this blog, your resiliency is a must, not an option.
 Yet, when it comes to execution, 80% of incidents are still caused by change.
 Processes like ITIL are not enough to ensure the safe delivery of change.
 Putting the right tools in place to increase change capacity, increase the pace of change, and to do so with resiliency will help to solve this problem.

 There is a plethora of tools and systems used in change management to keep records, log incidents, store data on recurring problems for continuous improvement, identify issues and much more.
 There needs to be a fit-for-purpose enterprise change management platform that brings these elements together and allows for the planning, execution and audit of change that involves humans and technology.

 So what does this mean for ITIL and ITSM?
 They’ve made great improvements for managing change, but it’s just the beginning of what can be achieved in this area.
 There are still gaps in ITSM that are ripe for innovation and the introduction of automation and human and machine orchestration.
 Current ITSM can be the foundation for huge improvements in enterprise change.

 Moving forward from ITIL and ITSM will require fit-for-purpose enterprise change management and empowered people.

-Cutover brings together human and technology to improve enterprise change.
-Download our brochure to find out more:
+Cutover's Work Orchestration and Observability platform brings together humans and technology to improve change, resilience, transformation and operational readiness.
+Download our fact sheet to find out more: